BioData-Club/BioData-Club.github.io/materials.md

 ---
 title: Workshop and Discussion Materials
-layout: single
+layout: default
 toc: true
 past_events:
-  - title: "Workshop and Discussion Materials"
+  - title: ""
     excerpt: "Here are past topics and workshops from BioData Club, sorted by the date they were given.<br><br>If you want us to do another workshop, [please let us know](https://biodata-club.github.io/teaching/)!"
 ---
 {% include feature_row %}